dovadi/mt940/README.md

   - date
   - amount (which is negative in case of a withdrawal)
   - description
+  - contra account

-* With the Rabobank the contra_account with its owner is extracted as well.
+* With the Rabobank its owner is extracted as well.

 Contributing to MT940